The camera never lies. Except it does, of course.

 Enjoy the black and white portraits from May 7th, 2021, to January 11th, 2022.
 A ticket* for the Weltmuseum (or a Vienna Pass) gets you into the temporary exhibitions, too.
 The photos also appear in Turnauer’s third published collection: I saw more than I can tell is published by Hatje Cantz.

-If you visit before September 14th, you can take in a second photo exhibition down on the ground floor: Now you see me Moria shows life in a refugee camp in the Aegean, as seen through the lens of the refugees themselves.
+You can take in a second photo exhibition down on the ground floor: Now you see me Moria shows life in a refugee camp in the Aegean, as seen through the lens of the refugees themselves.

 How to get to the exhibition